Destinations Greece Athens

 Member of HIP Hotels

-Book at 18miconstr.com ↗
+Book at 18miconstr.com

 €€ €250–500/night · the design hotels and the centre Acropolis-view set

-Coco-Mat — the Greek mattress and design brand — opened this 5-star in Koukaki as the flagship of their Athens hotel line.
-A small 5-star with Greek-design interiors throughout (the bed is the obvious headline) and a kitchen that does serious breakfast and a respectable Mediterranean dinner.
-Walking distance to the Acropolis (8 min), the museum (5), and Koukaki's restaurant strip (3).
-The most reliable €€ pick in the city for a design traveller.
+Coco-Mat, the Greek mattress and design brand, opened this 5-star in Koukaki as the flagship of its Athens hotel line.
+A small 5-star with Greek-design interiors throughout (the bed is the obvious headline) and a kitchen that does a good breakfast and a respectable Mediterranean dinner.
+Walking distance to the Acropolis (8 min), the museum (5), and the Koukaki restaurant strip (3).
+Greek-design interiors throughout, including the Coco-Mat beds.

 What it's known for